 Lectures

-Module 16: Remote sensing in spatial planning
+Module 16: Remote sensing and spatial planning

 Description